 Based on the strategies documented in the Office of Inspector General July study, “ACOs’ Strategies for Transitioning to Value-Based Care: Lessons From the Medicare Shared Savings Program.”

 While physician participation is vital, convincing patients to act on information is the real objective of any campaign.
-Lightbeam Advisor, Tinu Pulickal, and Clinical Transformation Advisor, Jessica Scruton, BSN, RN, CCM, are talking about foundational strategies that can work hand in hand to help close care gaps and set patients on track to healthier lifestyles.
+Lightbeam’s Director of Operational Excellence, Tinu Pulickal, and VP of Clinical Transformation, Jessica Scruton, BSN, RN, CCM, are talking about foundational strategies that can work hand in hand to help close care gaps and set patients on track to healthier lifestyles.
 The crossover episode will include:

 - The importance of annual wellness visits (AWVs), a Medicare preventative service that may predict future concerns, such as the development of chronic conditions.